Dave Egerton: Rugby union career

+Egerton was selected for the British and Irish Lions who defeated France at Parc des Princes in October 1989 in a non-cap Test and also played for the Barbarians, making his debut for the club in the 1990 Lisbon Sevens tournament.

 Post-retirement

-After retiring as a player, Egerton became head coach of Bridgwater & Albion.
+After retiring as a player, Egerton became head coach of Bridgwater & Albion (1995-1997).
 He scouted Richard Hill, who went to the same secondary school as Egerton had, and invited him to a Bath training session.
-Ahead of the 1997–98 season, Egerton joined Bristol United as a coach.
+Ahead of the 1997–98 season, Egerton joined Bristol as a coach of the United /Development XV.
 In February 1998, Egerton became joint caretaker coach of Bristol, alongside Darryl Jones.
 The next month, he was appointed an assistant coach.
 He left the role during the 1998–99 season for personal reasons.